 The Potential Drawbacks

 While the Sole F63 is undoubtedly a great treadmill, it still has its fair share of potential cons.
-Here are some of my biggest pet peeves with the Sole F63, all borne out of living with it (and regularly exercising on it) for just over a year.
+Here are some of my biggest pet peeves with the Sole F63, all borne out of living with it for just over a year.

 Some things the F63 could improve on: